 Daniel Bubbeo <email@example.com>

-When this film was shown on TCM Dena Kaye, the daughter of Danny Kaye, said that her father said the hardest thing about this movie was learning to appear so bad as a boxer, stating that "being good enough to act inept" was the hardest acting he had ever done.
+When this film was shown on Turner Classic Movies, Danny Kaye's daughter Dena Kaye said that her father said the hardest thing about this movie was learning to appear so bad as a boxer, stating that "being good enough to act inept" was the hardest acting he had ever done.
 See more »

 Virginia Mayo's character name is listed as "Polly Pringle" in the onscreen credits, but she is called "Polly Martin" in the movie.
 See more »

 Kid from Brooklyn-The Milkman Was On His Way **1/2